TimeToogo/Pinq/api.md

 **Queries**

  - `where` - Filters the values according to the supplied predicate
- - `orderBy/orderByAscending/orderByDescending->thenBy/thenByAscending/thenByDescending...` -
+ - `orderBy[Ascending|Descending]->thenBy[Ascending|Descending]...` -
     Orders the values according the supplied order functions and direction(s)
  - `skip` - Skip the supplied amount of values
  - `take` - Limits the amount of values by the supplied amount
  - `slice` - Retrieve a slice of values according to the specified offset and amount
  - `indexBy` - Index the values according to the supplied mapping function
+ - `keys` - Gets the keys as the values.
+ - `reindex` - Indexes the values according to their 0-based position
- - `groupBy->andBy...` - Groups the values according the supplied grouping function(s)
+ - `groupBy` - Groups the values according the supplied grouping function
- - `join->on/onEquality->to` - Matches the values with the supplied values according to the supplied filter then then maps the results into as according to the supplied function.
+ - `join->on/onEquality[->withDefault]->to` - Matches the values with the supplied values according to the supplied filter then maps the results into as according to the supplied function.
- - `groupJoin->on/onEquality->to` - Matches the values with the supplied values according to the supplied filter, groups the results and then maps into as according to the supplied function.
+ - `groupJoin->on/onEquality[->withDefault]->to` - Matches the values with the supplied values according to the supplied filter, groups the results and then maps into as according to the supplied function.
  - `unique` - Only return unique values
  - `select` - Map the values according to the supplied function